andreasRu/Lucee-Tricks-And-Cheats/README.md

 </cfscript>
 ```

-### listReduce: Use always if you need to reuse a calculated value to pass again to the closure (through accumulator acc)
+### listReduce: Use always if you need to reuse a calculated value to recursively pass it again to the closure (through accumulator acc)

 ```ini
 <cfscript>